omarfarouk311/Social-Network-Blog-REST-API/README.md

 ![Docker](https://img.shields.io/badge/Docker-2496ED?style=for-the-badge&logo=docker&logoColor=white)
 ![Nginx](https://img.shields.io/badge/Nginx-009639?style=for-the-badge&logo=nginx&logoColor=white)

-This project is a RESTful API for a social networking blog platform, providing functionalities like user authentication, post and comment management, bookmarks, user management, and more.
+A social networking blog backend that exposes a REST API and provides functionalities like user authentication, posts and comments management, bookmarks, profile management, and more.
 It is built with Node.js, Express.js, MongoDB, Nginx for load balancing and caching, and Docker for containerization.
-The API is tested using Postman, and a collection is available for easy reference.
+The API is tested using Postman, and the collection is available for easy reference.

 ## Features
 - Authentication & Authorization
-    - Utilizes JWT, refresh tokens that allows users to refresh their token without having to log in repeatedly.
+    - Utilizes JWT, refresh tokens that allow users to refresh their token without having to log in repeatedly.
     - Maintaining a whitelist of valid tokens stored in the database.
     - CSRF tokens are used to secure the token refreshing process.
     - Users can create an account and log in securely.